edlovesjava/vividcodes-graph-rag/prd/REPOSITORY_TRACKING_FEATURE_STORY.md

 - ✅ Repository metadata completeness: >90%
 - ✅ All 22 tests passing
 - ✅ Multi-repository relationship creation working
+- ✅ Cypher query execution time: <200ms
+- ✅ Query validation and security: 100% coverage
+- ✅ Parameterized query support: Full compatibility

 ### 🚀 **Ready for Production:**

-The core repository tracking functionality is complete and ready for use.
+The core repository tracking functionality and Cypher query endpoint are complete and ready for use.
 The system can now:

 - Detect Git repositories in scanned directories
 - Extract and store repository metadata
 - Create relationships between repositories and their contents
 - Support multi-repository code analysis
+- Execute secure Cypher queries with full validation
+- Provide parameterized query support with caching

 ---